rb118/PortfolioProject/COVID_Project/README.md

 ***

-### 1. Show total cases, total deaths, and the amount of deaths per case
+### 1. What are the total cases, total deaths, and the amount of deaths per case in the United States?

 ``` sql
 SELECT location, date, total_cases, total_deaths, (total_deaths)/(total_cases)*100 AS DeathPercentage